PuddyClub/Discord-Command-Editor/README.md

     // File Cache (You need to install the "moment-timezone" module for this configuration to work.)
     fileMaxAge: 2592000000,

+    // Allow the application to check the installed version to warn a new version update on the website's homepage.
+    checkVersion: true,

+    // Allow the version to be shown on the website's homepage.
+    showVersion: true,

     // Meta
     meta: '<link href="/img/icon.png" rel="icon" type="image/x-icon"/>' +
         '<meta name="robots" content="noindex" />' +